Skip to main content

 • Within a Doc, choose one Title page style and stick with it – try not to mix Banner, Inset, Clear, etc.

-Check the mobile preview
+Check the Mobile preview

 Did this answer your question?